croaky/blog/articles/web/static-assets.md

 - is received by Render.com's load balancers, which terminates TLS
 - is forwarded to the [Render.com web service](https://render.com/docs/web-services),
   which needs to bind to host `0.0.0.0` on a port, usually specified by a `PORT` variable.
-- passed to one of the running [Puma workers](https://github.com/puma/puma) (web server process)
+- passed to one of the running web server processes.
-- routed by Rails to the asset (CSS, JS, img, font file)
+- routed by the web server to the asset (CSS, JS, img, font file)

 The logs will contain lines like this:

 ```
-GET "/assets/app-ql4h2308y.js"
+200 GET /assets/app-ql4h2308y.js
-GET "/assets/app-ql4h2308y.css"
+200 GET /assets/app-ql4h2308y.css
 ```

-This isn't the best use of Ruby processes;
+This isn't the best use of web processes;
 they should be reserved for handling application logic.
 Response time is degraded by waiting for processes to finish their work.